What is developmental editing?

 The developmental editing process.

-As your developmental editor, I will review your manuscript, and give you what is called an editorial letter which is around two to four pages and will deal with big-picture changes needed in the manuscript.
+As your developmental editor, I will review your manuscript, and give you what is called an editorial letter which will deal with big-picture changes needed in the manuscript.
 It won’t typically address specific dialogue or scenes but is a high-level view critique of the manuscript what works and what doesn’t.

 Once you’ve had a chance to review we will meet via Zoom or Skype to discuss, so you have a clear plan to move forward.